Table of contents

 8. You Get a Fever

 If a wisdom tooth infection goes unaddressed, it can begin spreading to the rest of the body.
-As a result, you may feel a fever that another health condition can’t explain.
-If you experience a body temperature above 100.4 ℉—in addition to any of the above symptoms— then it is very likely that you have a wisdom tooth infection that has progressed and requires immediate medical attention.
+As a result, you may feel a fever that another health condition can't explain.
+If you experience a body temperature above 100.4°F—in addition to any of the above symptoms—then it is very likely that you have a wisdom tooth infection that has progressed and requires immediate medical attention.

 9. You Have Shaking and Chills

-However, chills usually precede a fever and can indicate that you may be on your way to developing one.
-As such, if you have chills and shaking without any apparent reason—in addition to the above symptoms—then it may be that you have a wisdom tooth infection.
+Most often, you will experience chills in addition to a fever.
+Chills usually precede a fever and can indicate that you may be on your way to developing one.
+If you have chills and shaking without any apparent reason—in addition to the above symptoms—then it may be that you have a wisdom tooth infection.

 10. Your Lymph Nodes Are Swollen

 Your lymph nodes are located below your jaw in the neck.
 These make up a part of your lymphatic system, which removes toxins from the body.
+If there is an infection in the body, then your lymph nodes can become swollen as more white blood cells rush in to fight off an infecting pathogen.

 How To Treat a Wisdom Tooth Infection

-When you come in for treatment, your dentist will thoroughly cleanse the infected wisdom tooth—in addition to the surrounding gums and teeth.
-Next, they will prescribe a round of antibiotics to help with killing the bacteria that caused the infection.
+If you experience any of the above symptoms, then you should make an appointment to see your dentist as soon as possible.
+Your dentist will thoroughly cleanse the infected wisdom tooth—in addition to the surrounding gums and teeth.
+Next, they will prescribe a round of antibiotics to help with killing the bacteria.
 Finally, your dentist will likely perform a dental procedure such as a root canal or an extraction.
+Because wisdom teeth have roots that are either not separated or oddly shaped, most likely your dentist will recommend a full extraction.

 Ways To Prevent a Wisdom Tooth Infection